IvAnastasia/Measuring-stereotypical-bias-in-Russian-language-models/README.md

+This repository contains the code for the course paper of Anastasia Ivanova (HSE University, Moscow).

 # Measuring-stereotypical-bias-in-Russian-language-models

 Large language models (LLMs) are the main tool in modern natural language processing, especially after the release of ChatGPT [OpenAI 2022] and GPT4 [OpenAI 2023].
 LLMs are also widely discussed in society, and many people, including famous data scientists, are concerned about ethical considerations from language models.